HIPAA Privacy Notice

 Uses and Disclosures of PHI Based on Your Written Authorization

-Other uses and disclosures of your PHI will be made only upon receiving your valid written authorization.
+Certain uses and disclosures of PHI require your advanced written authorization.
+For example, before we can use or disclose psychotherapy notes or receive financial remuneration in the Marketing or sale of PHI, we must obtain your valid authorization.
+Other uses and disclosures of your PHI not described in this notice will be made only upon receiving your valid written authorization.
 You may revoke an authorization at any time by providing written notice to us that you wish to revoke an authorization.
 We will honor a request to revoke as of the day it is received and to the extent that we have not already used or disclosed your PHI in good faith with the authorization.

 Your rights in relation to protected health information